Romi904/Durmello/README.md

 # Durmello
 its a Hacktoberfest-2022 repo
-Add any Project to it i can Accept it.
+Add any Project to it I can Accept it.
+\n No guideline